ottopecz/mainliner/README.md

 # mainliner

-Inversion of control container and dependency injector for node6 spiced with trait composition.
+Inversion of control container and dependency injector for node6 spiced with [talent composition](http://scg.unibe.ch/archive/papers/Ress12eTalentsSPE.pdf).

 > **mainliner** is written in node6 and that's what is exported by default.
 However a node4 version is built using babel and it is included in the package.
 You can access it like `const mainliner = require("mainliner/node4-lib/index");` or if you are using es6 modules `import mainliner from "mainliner/node4-lib/index";`